-All staff should be aware that poor or irregular attendance, prolonged absence or children going missing can act as a vital warning sign of a range of safeguarding possibilities.
+All staff should be aware that poor or irregular attendance, unexplainable and/or persistent absences or children going missing can act as a vital warning sign of a range of safeguarding possibilities.
 This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.

 All staff should monitor attendance carefully and raise concerns about poor or irregular attendance without delay.
 Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
+Where there are safeguarding concerns staff must follow the reporting procedures set out in section 17 of this policy.